Crosscode-Game-Studio/lfs-with-ftp/README.local.md

 Create a folder for your FTP mount : `mkdir /home/user/ftp`

+Create a [rclone FTP config](https://rclone.org/ftp/) : `rclone config`

-Mount ftp in the folder : `curlftpfs -o user='user:pass' ftp://yourftpdomain.com/ /home/user/ftp -v`
+Mount ftp in the folder : `rclone mount remote: /home/user/ftp &`

 In your project you then have to do these commands :